-I begin by nothing something by Samuel Johnson in The Vanity of Human Wishes, a little something for us to keep in reserve.
+I begin by noting something by Samuel Johnson in The Vanity of Human Wishes, a little something for us to keep in reserve.

 How small of all that human hearts endure,